gurucomputing/headscale-ui/README.md

       # - 9443:443
 ```

 Headscale UI serves on port 443 and uses a self signed cert by default.
+You will need to add a `config.yaml` file under your `container-config` folder so that `headscale` has all of the required settings declared.
+An example from the official `headscale` repo is [here](https://github.com/juanfont/headscale/blob/main/config-example.yaml).

 ### Additional Docker Settings
 The docker container lets you set the following settings: